anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 should be rejected.

-RDAP clients SHOULD match values in this registry using case-insensitive matching to handle server implementations incorrectly using the wrong case.
+RDAP clients SHOULD match values in this registry using case-insensitive matching to handle scenarios in which servers incorrectly use the wrong case.

 Definitions of new types (see above) MAY additionally constrain the format of values for those new types beyond the specification of this document and [@!RFC9083].
 Designated experts MUST evaluate registrations with those criteria.

-The RDAP JSON Values Registry should have as a minimum three expert reviewers and ideally four or five.
+The [@rdap-json-values] registry should have as a minimum three expert reviewers and ideally four or five.
 An expert reviewer assigned to the review of an RDAP JSON values registration must have another expert reviewer double-check any submitted registration.